Feds, defense attorneys at odds over 2nd trial of occupiers

 SALEM, Ore.
-(AP) — Lawyers for a second set of defendants to be tried for the occupation of a federal wildlife refuge in Oregon said Wednesday they want a pool of 2,000 jurors to be summoned as soon as possible.
-But the prosecution sought a delay while it “evaluates its position” on the defendants.
+(AP) — Lawyers for a second set of defendants to be tried for the occupation of a federal wildlife refuge in Oregon say they want a pool of 2,000 jurors to be summoned as soon as possible.
+But the prosecution wants a delay while it “evaluates its position” on the defendants.

 The opposing stances were contained in a status report filed in federal court in Portland, three weeks after a jury acquitted seven other defendants — including two of the occupation leaders — of the same conspiracy charge: conspiring to impede federal workers from their jobs.